dantheman213/postgres-json-benchmark-test-suite/README.md

-# Postgres 11 vs MongoDB 4 JSON Test Suite
+# Postgres 11 JSON Benchmark Test Suite

 Test your custom JSON payloads and see how they perform between the latest versions of Postgres and MongoDB.